damianjwilliams/rotary_encoder_led/README.md

 The video does not clearly show how the intensity of the LED changes, so a light sensor was used and the data plotted in real time using the Arduino.

-All code is available on my GitHub page.
+Check the code to make sure that the correct ESP32 pins are used.
+The numbering/positions changes dependent on the dev board.

 ## Wiring diagram
 This diagram shows the wiring of the MOSFET, the LM7805 and and LED and potentiometer.
+![led_potentiator](https://github.com/damianjwilliams/rotary_encoder_led/assets/18335331/944aa6c2-b80e-4f73-ac20-4f8af39d71f0)
 For the rotary encoder, the potentimeter was replaced with a encoder and an OLED display added (using a separate PCB/ESP32).
 Wiring not shown.
-![led_potentiator](https://github.com/damianjwilliams/rotary_encoder_led/assets/18335331/944aa6c2-b80e-4f73-ac20-4f8af39d71f0)